 I have learned that; Lagos moves quickly, with or without you.
 Speaking English will only get you so far—there are way too many types of people that are not like you and therefore will not understand you, and more importantly learning how to jump okadas will save your life.

 Now, I’m learning to come out of my shell.
-I realized early on that I’m very comfortable in my aloneness and this might be the only upside about my experience.
-Since i started my service year I’ve been thrust into so many situations that I have not been prepared for & I survived them without imploding.
+I realized early on I’m very comfortable in my aloneness and this might be the only upside about my experience.
+Since I started my service year I’ve been thrust into so many situations that I have not been prepared for & I survived them without imploding.
 I’m also trying not to blame anyone for me turning out the way I did.
 I’m focusing on becoming a better social entity and taking steps towards exploring my surroundings more, talking to more people and taking bomb pictures.